Rick Springfield: Acting

 Springfield made his acting debut on The Six Million Dollar Man on 30 October 1977, in an episode entitled "Rollback".
 In December, he appeared on The Hardy Boys/Nancy Drew Mysteries, portraying Ned Nickerson.
 On 20 January 1978, Springfield guest-starred on an episode of Wonder Woman titled "Screaming Javelin".
 The character he portrayed was Tom, the concerned fiancé of an Olympic gymnast who had been kidnapped by a megalomaniac.
 Later in 1978, Springfield played the character of Zac in Saga of a Star World, which was, with some differences, the pilot episode of the original Battlestar Galactica TV series.
 He also co-starred as Keith Stewart in episode 17 of season 4 ("Dwarf in a Helium Hat") on The Rockford Files and as Tommy Archer in episode 4 ("Murder on the Flip Side") of The Eddie Capra Mysteries in 1978.
 In 1979, he guest-starred on an episode of "The Incredible Hulk" entitled "The Disciple" as Michael Roark, a San Francisco police officer who must decide whether to avenge the death of his father who was also a police officer, or simply provide justice and capture the alleged criminal.
 In 1981, he became a soap opera star on General Hospital.
 He had signed a contract with RCA Records and already recorded the album Working Class Dog, which neither he nor his agent had expected would do very well, which is why Springfield took the soap role.
 But the song "Jessie's Girl" went to No. 1 and Springfield ended up both playing the role of Dr. Noah Drake from 1981 to 1983, while simultaneously going on tour with his band.
 The success of the song boosted the ratings of the show which, according to Springfield, "became the biggest show on TV for that summer".
 The fame from the show also boosted the sale of the song.

 In 1984, Springfield made a full-length feature film titled Hard to Hold.
 In 1998, he played in the film Legion.
 He also wrote the soundtrack for Hard to Hold.
 In 1992, he played the title role in the short-lived ABC series Human Target, based on the DC Comics character of the same name.
 In 1989, he starred in the film Nick Knight, in which he played an 800-year-old vampire seeking a cure for his condition.
 The film was later remade as the first two episodes of the series Forever Knight.
-In 1991, he appeared in the made-for-TV movie Dying to Dance.
-In 1994 he starred in the series Robin's Hoods.
-From 1994 to 1997 he starred in the television series High Tide that ran for 69 episodes.
+In 1991, he appeared in the television film Dying to Dance.
+In 1994, he starred in the series Robin's Hoods.
+From 1994 to 1997, he starred in the television series High Tide that ran for 69 episodes.